A pilgrim's search for elegant solutions

 Neither of these new aircraft would be allowed to leave the ground even for test flights until the structural integrity of the aircraft designs had been adequately demonstrated and bought off by certification authorities.
 While similar tests had been performed on prior test programs - most recently for the 737 (which entered service 11 years earlier) and 747 (which entered service 9 years earlier), the retained knowledge from these efforts was limited as 60% of the company’s workforce had been laid off earlier in the decade.
 These ‘boom or bust’ cycles were a part of the Boeing culture and contributed to the strength of unionization of most manufacturing and engineering employees in the Puget Sound region.

-The group I was in was growing in support of these efforts; after two years, I was promoted to lead engineer of a team of six software engineers.
-Our team built out multiple data collection and analysis systems to support these testing efforts.
-In parallel, I was assigned to implement a multi-vendor communications network to exchange data across our many test facilities across Boeing’s Commercial Airplane division.
+In parallel, we were asked to to implement a multi-vendor communications network to exchange data across Boeing’s Commercial Airplane division’s many test facilities.
 We had few tools available in those days besides the compilers, editors, and operating systems that were provided by the computing manufacturers.
-Processes were a mechanism for supporting concurrency, rather than instructions on how to work.
 My team worked extremely well together, and we all experienced the joy that results from collaborative success as the team was able to overcome many challenges.

 My take on this new device was that no one really understood how this array processor would work (or even if it would be adequate to the task) prior to the purchase.
-Critical elements like the bandwidth of the buses involved, the write performance of the disks, and the time budget required for software functions to perform the necessary calculations had not been considered; our mindset was buy the best and caulk the rest.
-My personal plan was to explore, prototype, experiment, evaluate, learn, and iterate.
+Critical elements like the bandwidth of the buses involved, the write performance of the disks, and the time budget required for software functions to perform the necessary calculations had not been considered; our mindset was to “buy the best and caulk the rest”.
+My plan was to explore, prototype, experiment, evaluate, learn, and iterate.
 Many late nights were involved, debugging code generation errors from immature compilers, troubleshooting problematic hardware, and ensuring my own code was adequate to the demands of the real-time environment.

 During this time, I also introduced a new customer communications construct into our group which we ended up calling a Project Review Board.
 This PRB involved key customer subject matter experts in weekly meetings to discuss near-term plans and consider options in play at that time for the development team.
 Each month I also had a one-on-one ‘accountability review’ with the broader organization’s chief engineer to discuss the progress our team had made over the previous month.
 These habits of iterative development, team engagement, management coordination, and customer collaboration would form the essence of modern agile software development practices and serve me well for the rest of my career.